port-labs/port-docs/docs/create-self-service-experiences/setup-backend/gitlab-pipeline/Installation.md

 # Installation

-GitLab pipelines triggering can be done using [Port's execution agent](../port-execution-agent/port-execution-agent.md).
+GitLab pipelines can be triggered using [Port's execution agent](../port-execution-agent/port-execution-agent.md).

-Let's install the agent for GitLab pipelines triggering.
+Let's install the agent and configure it to trigger GitLab pipelines.

-:::note prerequisites
+## Prerequisites

 - [Helm](https://helm.sh) must be installed to use the chart.
-Please refer to Helm's [documentation](https://helm.sh/docs) for further details on the installation.
+Please refer to Helm's [documentation](https://helm.sh/docs) for further details on the installation;
-- The connection credentials to Kafka are provided to you by Port.
+- The connection credentials to Kafka are provided to you by Port;
-- If you want to trigger a GitLab Pipeline, you need to have a [GitLab trigger token](https://docs.gitlab.com/ee/ci/triggers/)
+- If you want to trigger a GitLab Pipeline, you need to have a [GitLab trigger token](https://docs.gitlab.com/ee/ci/triggers/).

+:::important Trigger Tokens

+In order to trigger your GitLab Pipeline you need to provide a GitLab [trigger token](https://docs.gitlab.com/ee/ci/triggers/#create-a-trigger-token) as an environment variable.

+To provide the trigger token to the agent, pass the helm chart an environment variable with a name that is the combination of the `GitLab group` and `GitLab project` separated by an underscore (`_`)

+For example: `group_project=token`

+You can load multiple trigger tokens, for different groups and projects in your GitLab environment.
 :::

 1. Add Port's Helm repo by using the following command: